jasonpatrickellykrause/istio-training/labs/2-observability.md

 In this module, we will learn about a couple of monitoring (Prometheus), tracing (Zipkin), and data visualization tools (Grafana).

 For Grafana and Kiali to work, we will first have to install the Prometheus addon.
+Make sure you have Istio installed on your cluster.
+You can follow the [instructions here](./1-installing-istio.md).

 ## Deploying a sample app

 To see some requests and traffic we will deploy an Nginx instance first.

 ```yaml
 apiVersion: v1